univention/univention-keycloak-app/docs/installation.rst

 .. highlight:: console

 You can install the :program:`Keycloak` app like any other app with Univention App Center.
+The App Center only allows to install Keycloak on a UCS system with the system role *Primary Director Node*.
+For more information, see :ref:`uv-manual:domain-ldap-primary-directory-node` in :cite:t:`ucs-manual`.

 UCS offers two different ways for app installation:

 * With the web browser in the UCS management system